IIIF/api/source/api/presentation/3.0/index.md

 #### 3.4.2.
 Internal Links

 ##### within
-A link to another resource that contains the current resource, such as a Manifest within a Collection.
+A link to another resource that contains this resource, such as a Manifest within a Collection.

 The value _MUST_ be an array of JSON objects.
 Each object _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label` property.